ufjschool/ob-s14/drafts/first/HauntedStory.md

 The FPI doesn’t consider Gainesville to be a haunted city.
 Because it isn’t a haunted city, they believe that people aren’t too quick to assume that something strange is something paranormal, thus they don’t do very many private investigations in Gainesville.

 The FPI believes that ghost stories stick around when generations of people live in a city.
 They said because of the university, Gainesville’s population is constantly being replenished with new people.
 The stories don’t stick.
 But they wouldn’t consider what they research to be ghost stories.

 “Knowledge is power; the imagination is crazy, but knowledge is power,” Bolejack said.
 “When we show up, we’re serious.
 We don’t come in trying to scare you back.”

 The FPI seeks to know the truth about paranormal activity and the people it affects.
 They don’t seek the hype and the glam and glitz of ghost stories.
 “Our website, it’s not black, it doesn’t have bleeding letters all over it,” Bolejack said.
 “That’s something I’m proud of.”

 They were proud, very proud of what they do.
 I could see it.

 “I’m proud to even go back to my own father now and say ‘look at what I do,’ “ Bolejack said.

-Bolejack said that coming from a long line of ministers in his family, he was raised to help people.
+Coming from a long line of ministers in his family, he said he was raised to help people.

 And help is what he does.
 It’s what they all do, volunteering their time to investigate paranormal activity.